 There are also usually lots more kids of all ages and lots of different teachers and adults around and it can all get very confusing.
 One of the best ways to help alleviate these fears is to do a little bit of preparation for your child.

-Improve their independence
+Improve your child’s independence

 You should encourage your child to be independent by helping them practice: